w3c/wai-curricula/content/designer/inclusive-design-process.md

 Courses based on this module should:

-* discuss the importance of involving people with disabilities
+* discuss benefits of involving people with disabilities and risks of not involving people with disabilities
-* discuss user requirements and needs of people with disabilities
+* discuss user requirements and accommodation needs of people with disabilities

 ## Learning Outcomes for Module